Suicide attack at Russia embassy in Kabul kills 2 diplomats | Law-Order

 A suicide bombing outside the Russian Embassy in the Afghan capital Kabul on Monday killed two members of the embassy staff and at least one Afghan civilian in a rare attack on a foreign diplomatic mission in Afghanistan.

-A Russian diplomat had emerged from the building to call out the names of candidates for visas when the explosion occurred, the agency said.
+The Islamic State group claimed responsibility late Monday, saying a militant wearing an explosive belt blew up at the embassy entrance.

-There was no immediate claim of responsibility for the blast, the latest in a series of bombings and other attacks since the Taliban seized power a year ago, deposing a Western-backed government and capping their 20-year insurgency.
+It was the latest in a series of bombings and other attacks since the Taliban seized power a year ago, deposing a Western-backed government and capping their 20-year insurgency.

-Monday's bombing, however, appeared to the first to target a foreign diplomatic mission in Kabul since the Taliban takeover.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)